bbilger/jrestless/aws/service/jrestless-aws-service-handler/README.md

 This module provides an AWS Lambda RequestHandler that delegates requests - in a HTTP format - to Jersey.
 This is intended but not limited to call one Lambda function from another.

+Check [jrestless-aws-service-feign-client](../jrestless-aws-service-feign-client) to see how to invoke those functions.

 ```java
 import com.jrestless.aws.service.ServiceResourceConfig;